 - Take light to moderate exercise such as swimming or walking for about 30 minutes at least three times a week.
 Exercise forces our blood vessels to form new branches and improves the blood circulation in our legs.
 Don’t worry if your legs hurt a little when you exercise, but exercise should not make you feel unwell.

 - Stop smoking.
 Smoking increases the hardening of the arteries by about ten times.
 It also makes the smaller arteries close up.
 It is hard to quit, but there’s lots of support to be found through your nurse or doctor, including Nicotine Replacement Therapy.
-NHS Choices has lots of information about stopping smoking.
+Here are some links which you may find to be useful

 British Heart Foundation The British Heart Foundation were founded in 1961 by a group of medical professionals wanting to fund extra research into the causes, diagnosis, treatment and prevention of heart and circulatory disease.
 Today they are the nation's heart charity and the largest independent funder of cardiovascular research.